1. These terms

-A) You may bring food and drink (including alcohol) to your camping pitch/bell tent.
+A) You may bring food and drink (including alcohol) to your koyt.

-B) Alcohol may only be consumed at your pitch.
+B) Alcohol may only be consumed in your koyt.

 D) We do not currently have a licence to sell alcohol, but you are welcome to bring your own to drink on site in moderation.